MarcMouries/Telework-Case-Management-Lab/docs/Part_2_The_User_Experience/Part_2.1_Create_the_Request_Form.md

         Field Name                     | Field Value
         ------------------------------ | --------------
-        ① Make the question mandatory | True
+        ① Make the question mandatory | Yes
-        ② Make the question visible   | True
+        ② Make the question visible   | Yes

         ③ Click on the **Conditions** tab